 Best Medical Assistant Schools in Wisconsin

-If you want to start a healthcare career that doesn't take years of schooling, becoming a medical assistant is a smart option.
-In Wisconsin, you can get the training you need in less than two years, sometimes in under a year.
+If you want to start a healthcare career that doesn’t take years of schooling, becoming a medical assistant is a smart option.
+In Wisconsin, you can get the training you need in about two years, sometimes in about a year.

 Here’s what you need to know to choose the right program and meet Wisconsin’s requirements.